What Happens if I am Charged With Domestic Assault and Battery for Striking a Child?

 - including the punishment or prevention of the minor’s misconduct

 - The force used neither causes or creates substantial risk of causing physical harm beyond fleeting pain or minor transient marks.
-The law also defines “substantial risk of causing harm” as degredation or mental stress.
+The law also defines “substantial risk of causing harm” as degradation or mental stress.

 Check out these pages for other frequently asked Domestic Assault and Battery questions: